 Contrary to popular belief, a longer tenure might not automatically result in higher returns.
 There are circumstances such as the existing economic conditions, promotional offers, and liquidity requirements (of banks) based on which even short-term FDs can provide higher returns.

-Example: Akshat is an Apple fanboy and currently owns an iPhone 13 Pro Max.
-He bought it two years ago and wishes to get the new one after two years.
-He currently has INR 1 lakh set aside for the purchase.
-He came across two FD options: for one year with ROI 9.5% (Diwali Offer) and for two-years with ROI 8.25% (regular offer).
+Example: Akshat is planning to buy a new iPhone after two years.
+He has INR 1 lakh set aside and is comparing two FD options.
 Here is what he will have at the end of the two-year period:

 | Option One | Option Two |